ihumanable/patch/pages/guide-book/02-patching.md

 defmodule Example do
   use GenServer

-  # Snip all the GenServer boilerplat
+  # Snip all the GenServer boilerplate

   def handle_call({:a, argument}, _from, state) do
     # Operation A Definition